ISUSec/Black-Pearl/Barbossa_is_Hungry.md

 False flags are worth negative points (can we do this?).

+One option to add an additional stage would be do something like base64 encode the script so it isn't immediately obvious what's going to happen.

 NOTE: These are general thoughts and I haven't actually investigated feasibility

 ### Stage 1